-Click here for the school's gainful employment report [pdf].
+Click here for the school's gainful employment report.

 HOURS OF INSTRUCTION, TUITION, TOOLS AND MATERIALS

-- The course length is two, nine-month academic years (72 weeks or 2340 class hours***).
+The program length is two, nine-month academic years (72 weeks or 2340 class hours***).

-- Students who complete the program receive a Diploma of Cabinet and Furniture Making.
+Students who complete the program receive a Diploma of Cabinet & Furniture Making.

 **North Bennet Street School reserves the right to increase tuition in the second and subsequent years of a course.
 If the school does increase tuition for a course in subsequent years, that increase will not exceed 7.5% of the previous year’s tuition.
 Should the school exercise its right to increase tuition, the school must give the student a minimum of ninety (90) days written notice prior to the effective date of the increase and a new enrollment agreement will be executed.